tyconsulting/blog.tyang.github.io/_posts/2014-04-05-powershell-module-resize-console.md

 $WindowSize = $host.UI.RawUI.WindowSize
 If ($Bigger -and $Smaller)
 {
-Write-Error &quot;Please make up your mind, you can't go bigger and smaller at the same time!&quot;
+Write-Error "Please make up your mind, you can't go bigger and smaller at the same time!"
 } else {
 if ($Bigger)
 {